scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     2fc415  calculate    Y           I
     ...

-Underneath each job, information is provided on a per-operation basis.
-The symbols indicate the status of a particular job relative to the workflow, and the character in brackets indicates status on the cluster.
+In the overview section, we see that :math:`6.67\%`, or :math:`\frac{1}{15}` jobs have completed, reflecting the job run in Fig. :ref:`fig:ops`.
+The rows in this section are populated by any function decorated with the ``FlowProject.label`` decorator; while any callable, such as a lambda expression, could be used as a pre- or post-condition, using a function decorated in this manner makes it easy to track total progress through the workflow.
+The labels section below the overview provides the same information on a per-job basis, in this case showing which jobs have completed and which have not.
+Finally, the operations section indicates the active progress of incomplete jobs.
-In this instance, all jobs in the projects are currently eligible for the ``calculate`` operation, three of them have been submitted to the scheduler (and are therefore marked as active).
+In this instance, there are fourteen jobs remaining that are eligible for the ``calculate`` operation, of which three have been submitted to the cluster (and are therefore marked as active).
-Of these three, one has actually begun running (and is marked as ``[A]``), while the other two indicate that they are queued (the final job shown is inactive on the cluster).
+Of these three, one has actually begun running (and is marked as ``[A]``), while the other two indicate that they are queued (the final job shown is inactive on the cluster as it has not yet been submitted).

-Users also have the option of creating and registering arbitrary functions as *labels* to provide additional information on job status using the ``@FlowProject.label`` decorator.
-When defined, these labels will populate the empty section and columns above.
-They also typically provide natural conditions for operation execution.
-For example, we could have a simple label defined by ``def calculated(job): tmax in job.document`` to indicate that the *calculate* operation had been performed, and then we could register it as a post-condition using ``@FlowProject.post(FlowProject.calculated)``.

-..
-TODO I think it would be more instructive to directly include labels in Fig. 3, and show the status output including label info.
-The above paragraph could then be shortened/clarified.
+Note that the ``eligible`` column is redundant for this view, but in other status views ineligible jobs may be included in this section as well.

 The quick overview of this section highlights the core features of the ``signac`` framework.
 Although the example demonstrated here is quite simple, the data model scales easily to thousands of data points and far more complex and nonlinear workflows.